 M C

-So, let’s suppose I’m ready to hit the key and commit the 2nd revision.
-But I’m not done on A, so I want to commit just B and C the way they are now.
+So, let’s suppose you are ready to hit the enter key and commit the 2nd revision but you are not done with A, so you want to commit just B and C the way they are at this point.
 Here svn changelist enters the arena.

-I can create a changelist for the two files and do several tasks related to them.
+svn changelist can be used to create a list for the two files and do several tasks related to them.
 Let’s see.
+Let’s start adding both B and C to our new changelist called mylist.

 dragon% svn changelist mylist B C